 The signature of Argentina, the Torrontés grape is known for being a tropical fruity white wine and the Terrazas Reserva expression is no exception.
 Pale yellow with greenish highlights, this white wine is fresh and fruity in character with notes of melon, tangerine, and lychee married with white rose notes and herbal aromas.
 Enjoy this wine paired with Asian cuisine like sweet and sour dishes.

-So whether you're looking for an everyday red wine or a unique tropical white wine, Terrazas has something for you.
-Order your bottles today and experience what these high altitude new world wines have to offer.
+So whether you're looking for an everyday red wine or a unique tropical white wine, Terrazas de los Andes has something for you.
+Order and avail your bottles today starting from ₱850 or Buy two (2) of the Terrazas Reserva Malbec 2019 and you can enjoy a complimentary Picanha Steak e-voucher.